On the correspondence between thermodynamics and inference: Discussion

 The normalization of the GPI prior has significant consequences for inference on model identity (\textit{i.e.}~model selection).
 Returning to the regular model, it is straight forward to apply the Laplace approximation to compute the minus-log evidence using the GPI prior:

 where $K=\dim \Theta$.
 The scaled-Jeffreys prior cancels the Occam factor from the integration.
-The two remaining contributions each have clear qualitative interpretations: the MLE estimate of the information ($-\log q$) and a penalty for model complexity ($K$).
-Eqn.~\ref{eqn:mle} is already well known as the Akaike Information Criterion (AIC)\footnote{where AIC is defined in nats (rather than the more common demi-nat expression which is twice Eqn.~\ref{eqn:mle})}:
+The two remaining contributions each have clear qualitative interpretations: the MLE estimate of the information ($-\log q$) is a measure of the \textit{goodness-of-fit} and a penalty for model complexity ($K$).
+Eq.~\ref{eqn:mle} is already well known as the Akaike Information Criterion (AIC)\footnote{Where AIC is defined in nats, rather than the more common demi-nat expression which is twice Eq.~\ref{eqn:mle}.}:

-Information-based inference is performed by selecting the model which minimizes AIC, maximizing the estimated predictive performance.
-The reason why AIC and GPI Bayesian inference are equivalent is most easily understood by rewriting Eqn.~\ref{eqn:gpoi}:
+Information-based inference is performed by selecting the model which minimizes AIC, maximizing the estimated predictive performance \cite{BurnhamBook}.
+The reason why AIC and GPI Bayesian inference are equivalent is most easily understood by rewriting Eq.~\ref{eqn:gpoi}:

 which in statistical language corresponds to using a prior that makes the log partition function (LHS) an unbiased estimator of the log predictive performance (RHS).
 Since the Akaike Information Criterion (AIC) is an unbiased estimator of RHS at large sample size $N$, the generalized principle of indifference encodes an AIC-like model selection \cite{Stone1977} and an information-based (AIC) realization of Occam's razor: \textit{parsimony increases predictivity} \cite{BurnhamBook}.
-The log-predictive performance (RHS Eqn.~\ref{eqn:LSSL}) has been advocated in the context of Bayesian model selection through the use of pseudo-Bayes factors by Gelman and coworkers \cite{Gelman2014,gelfand1994bayesian,Spiegelhalter2002,Vehtari2012,BURNHAM2004}.
+The log-predictive performance (RHS Eq.~\ref{eqn:LSSL}) has already been advocated in the context of Bayesian model selection through the use of pseudo-Bayes factors by Gelman and coworkers \cite{Gelman2014,gelfand1994bayesian,Spiegelhalter2002,Vehtari2012,BURNHAM2004}.